acchapm1/hpccontainers/README.md

-# hpccontainers
+# HPC Containers
-Container definition files for an assorted applications
+Container definition files for HPC Applications

+Organized into folders with a defintion file and assocaited scripts needed to build containers